zladovan/gorched/README.md

 You can try Gorched online on [gorched.zladovan.repl.run](http://gorched.zladovan.repl.run/).

->Performance in online terminal is currently much worse than in real terminal !
+>Performance in online terminal can be worse than in real terminal !

 ## Installation